is-tchrt/startup/notes.md

 <header> tags are used for the visible header section of a document, like the title that people will read, navigation sections, etc. You can also have a <nav> section within the header for the navigation part.

 The <hr> tag adds a line across the page.
 The <br> tag adds a line break.

+## CSS Notes

+Make sure not to put a colon after style element property names in the @media section.

+Make sure you specify px after border, margin and padding sizes.

+Make sure to put the links to stylesheets in the right order in the HTML.